ucsb-cs16-s16/https-ucsb-cs16-s17.github.io/_lab/lab02.md

 `$ ./sum`

-If you encounter an error, use the compiler hints and examine the line in question.
-If the compiler messsage is not sufficient to identify the error, you can search online to see when the error occurs in general.
+<b>If you encounter an error, use the compiler hints and examine the line in question.
+If the compiler messsage is not sufficient to identify the error, you can search online to see when the error occurs in general.</b>

 Remember to re-compile the relevant files after you make any changes to the C++ code.